Home (contents) → Miscellaneous → Technical Writing and Programming

 — quoted from Nicholas Schmidle in The New Yorker, August 20th 2018

 I do not have access to the wording, but the release note either omitted or did not adequately emphasise its importance.
 (Release notes generally are categorised by importance from those pertaining to critical updates to those that have only superficial effect on the user interface.)
-In this case, the fault had already been identified and the remedy had been supplied to Virgin Galactic.

 As it turned out, there had been a glitch in the gyros’ software; the manufacturer had issued a patch, but hadn’t indicated that it fixed a major problem, so Virgin Galactic hadn’t installed it.